gatsbyjs/store.gatsbyjs.org/README.md

 </details>

 <details>
   <summary><strong>The delivery service is telling me I need to pay additional fees to get my order.
 I thought Gatsby covered shipping costs.
-What gives?</strong></summary>
+What to do?</strong></summary>

 &nbsp; <!-- leave this here to avoid smashing the text against the summary -->